Some-Apps/ShelterPartner/README.md

 The password for all test accounts is **password123**

 ### How To Get Paid

+If it's your first time getting paid, I will email you and post a verification code on GitHub.
+I will never ask for any information other than an email or username.
+Please be cautious of scams.
+If anything seems sketchy, it's probably a scam.

 All international payments will be made via PayPal so make sure you have an account.
 I will contact you from my official email and will also post a verficiation code on github from the official account.

 ## How Bounties Work